Nelson Cruz, Taylor Rogers and Twins play waiting game

 “The days are different,” Cruz said.
 “Some days I go crazy.
 I play a little basketball, work out, hit, go back and hit again, play some dominoes with my cousin.
 My cousin and two of my friends stay together.
 We don’t get bored, so we can play dominoes.

 “We stay up late, we don’t go out.
-We watch moves, Netflix.
+We watch movies, Netflix.
 We talk.
 We sleep.
 We spend most of the time keeping the mind busy.
 We don’t think much about what’s going on.”

 Holding out hope

-Neither Cruz nor Rogers want to imagine a year without a baseball season, but no one knows how long citizens will have to stay at home before the virus is no longer a serious threat.
+Neither Cruz nor Rogers wants to imagine a year without a baseball season, but no one knows how long citizens will have to stay at home before the virus is no longer a serious threat.
 That might require the development of a vaccine, which figures to be more than a year away to test, approve and put into circulation.

 “We’re all holding out hope that there will be some type of season this year,” Rogers said.
 “I don’t think anybody wants to get into that doomsday scenario where there is no season.
 But if that is the case, we just know that it’s for the greater good.